We upgraded the recycled water plant that services Sunbury and Diggers Rest.

-The local community has been engaged throughout the project, including prior to and during construction.
+The local community was engaged throughout the project, including prior to and during construction.

-Residents near the plant have received letters and project update newsletters, and information has been published on the Western Water website, Facebook and Instagram.
+Residents near the plant received letters and project update newsletters, and information was published on our website, Facebook and Instagram.

 The Sunbury Recycled Water Plant Project Reference Group also contributed significantly.
-Formed in 2014, and consisting of residents and community group members, they have provided valuable feedback to Western Water and Downer over the course of the project.
+Formed in 2014, and consisting of residents and community group members, they provided valuable feedback over the course of the project.